Data-Efficient Quantum Noise Modeling via Machine Learning: Experimental Results

 where $\alpha_i$ and $\beta_i$ are real coefficients.
 In the following, we choose $\alpha_k=1/n$ ($\beta_k=1/n$) for all $k$ for $n=4,\dots,9$.
 Using a simple, hardware-efficient ansatz corresponding to the \texttt{EfficientSU2} circuit in Qiskit, we optimize the parameters using the sequential least squares quadratic programming (SLSQP) \cite{kraft1988software} in a noiseless simulation and verify that the optimized circuits converge to the true ground state energy.
 We then execute the optimized circuits on the 156-qubit Heron R2 QPU {ibm\_kingston}.
 For the execution, we group the circuits for each $n$ into two qubit-wise commuting groups and sample from each group with $30.000$ shots.
 This results in a total of $12$ circuits which we partition into six circuits ($n=4,5,6$) for training and six circuits for validation ($n=7,8,9$).

+As in the QAOA study, we apply the same parameterized noise model architecture to the VQE experiments on ibm\_kingston; however, the parameters $\boldsymbol{\theta}$ are learned solely from the VQE training data specific to ibm\_kingston.
 Performing three independent optimizations using $200$ iterations each, we obtain optimized parameters which result in an improvement of $43.99\%\pm0.14\%$ in model fidelity for the training set and $18.58\%\pm0.90\%$ for the validation set (up to 27\% for a circuit prediction, see Fig.~\ref{fig:app_vqe_rc}(a) in Appendix~\ref{app:exp_detail}).
 While the parameterized model aligns more closely with experiment, especially on the training circuits, the improvement on the validation set is less pronounced than in the QAOA case.
 This likely reflects differences between the devices from which the data were sampled.
 As detailed in Table~\ref{tab:circuit_properties_kingston}, VQE circuits contain significantly fewer entangling gates (CZs) than QAOA circuits (CNOTs).
 Moreover, the ibm\_kingston processor itself exhibits lower error rates.
 These factors contribute to inherently higher baseline circuit fidelities, resulting in substantially smaller Hellinger distances between the baseline model and experiment.
-On the validation set, the default model’s Hellinger distance is roughly half of that observed for the comparable model on, e.g., ibmq\_kolkata.
+On the validation set, the default model’s Hellinger distance is less than half of that observed for the comparable model on the older generation devices used for QAOA.
 Consequently, the margins of improvement over the baseline are smaller.
-Nevertheless, these results show that the approach in this work is robust across device generations, qubit counts, and native gate sets, establishing a clear path forward for modeling noise in more complex VQE circuits.
+Nevertheless, these results demonstrate that our framework is robust across diverse hardware architectures, accommodating distinct qubit counts and native gate sets, establishing a clear path forward for modeling noise in more complex VQE circuits.